Stanley Jennings Carpenter

-Stanley Jennings Carpenter (9 December 1904 – 28 August 1984), Colonel, U.S. Army, retired, deceased, a noted medical entomologist, was born December 9, 1904 in West Liberty, Morgan County, Kentucky, and died on August 28, 1984 at Santa Rosa, California at age 79.
+Stanley Jennings Carpenter (9 December 1904 – 28 August 1984), Colonel, U.S. Army, retired, deceased, a noted medical entomologist, was born December 9, 1904, in West Liberty, Morgan County, Kentucky, and died on August 28, 1984, at Santa Rosa, California at age 79.
 This biographical sketch is based on the text of a memorial lecture (edited for this venue) presented by a colleague on March 24, 1997.

 Early life

 The son of a tobacco farmer, Stanley Jennings Carpenter grew up helping his father but soon developed a strong interest in nature.
 He was fascinated by birds and insects and at an early age decided he wanted to be a Naturalist.
 After graduating in 1926 from Hazel Green Academy, a Christian high school, as the Valedictorian, he decided to go to college to pursue his interest in nature.
-Against his father’s wishes (his father wanted him to remain working the farm), he attended Milligan College in Johnson City, Tennessee, and again graduated valedictorian of his class in 1930 with a major in biology.
+Against his father's wishes (his father wanted him to remain working the farm), he attended Milligan College in Johnson City, Tennessee, and again graduated valedictorian of his class in 1930 with a major in biology.

 He then attended the University of Tennessee, where he obtained a master's degree in zoology in 1931.
 He worked his way through college and did so by washing dishes and waiting tables.
 He returned to Milligan College, where he taught as an instructor for year.
 Determined to obtain a Ph.D., he gained a fellowship in ichthyology at Ohio State University, but soon changed to graduate work in entomology, in which he did his studies in 1932 and 1933.
 Though he finished many of the requirements for his doctorate, he did not complete his thesis.

 Early career

 With good intentions of returning to complete the degree, he accepted a position on the faculty of Harding College in Searcy, Arkansas.
-He advanced quickly and became head of the Department of Biology, a position he held from 1934-1937.
+He advanced quickly and became head of the Department of Biology, a position he held from 1934 to 1937.
 His doctoral studies were never completed.
 In 1937 he became the entomologist for the Arkansas State Health Department at Little Rock, and he served in that capacity until 1941.
 His first publication was an 87-page illustrated treatise on the mosquitoes of Arkansas in 1941.
 The same year he published two papers on the habits and health importance, including malaria, of Arkansas mosquitoes.